Rochester Needs a Public Utility

-The company Iberdrola is a corporation based in Spain.
-They own the company that owns the company that owns Rochester Gas & Electric.
+The company that owns the company that owns Rochester Gas & Electric is called Iberdrola.
+It is a corporation based in Spain.
 They are the only game in town.
 They own the wires that bring the electricity to your house.
 They own the transformers.
 And when you pay your bill, that money goes out of town to that overseas corporation.
 When you get a $10,000+ utility bill that is obviously in error, they are ultimately responsible for fixing that issue.
-Though as we've seen many times, fixing such an issue takes an inordinate amount of time and hassle.
 Oh, and thanks to the state government, they are promised at least a 9% increase in profits every year.
 There is no free market economy here; it is a straight up, government-sponsored monopoly.
 What we need in Rochester is a public utility.
-All of the transformers, wired, poles, etc., should be public property, run and managed by the City of Rochester with a publicly-appointed oversight board.
+All of the transformers, wires, poles, etc., should be public property, run and managed by the City of Rochester with a publicly-appointed oversight board.

 This is not a far-fetched idea.
 Many have heard that the town of Fairport does this and their rates and service are better than ours.
 The state does have a procedure for a municipality to get rid of their corporate utility company and replace it with a public one.
 It's no surprise that the procedure is complicated.
 But it is doable.
 The first step is the most important - we need a feasibility study.